Teachiq/eslint-config/README.md

 `npm install -D @teachiq/eslint-config`

-**Important:** The package should install all necessary peer dependencies, but if you run into problems run `npx install-peerdeps -D @teachiq/eslint-config`

 ## Using

+After the install finishes, you should be able to run `npx teachiq-config-install`.
+This installs all peer dependencies needed to run the linter.

-In your .eslintrc json file
+Then, in your .eslintrc json file, replace your existing config with:

 ```json
 {